Cephalogram Synthesis and Landmark Detection in Dental Cone-Beam CT Systems: Results

 \subsection{Results of Type I Cephalogram Synthesis}

 The synthetic cephalograms generated by different methods are displayed in Fig.\,\ref{Fig:cephalogramComparison}.
-Figs.\,\ref{Fig:cephalogramComparison}(a) and (b) show the cephalograms synthesized by the orthogonal \cite{moshiri2007accuracy} and perspective \cite{kumar2007comparison} RayCast methods, respectively, which are the most widely used methods for cephalogram synthesis from CBCT volumes.
-In Fig.\,\ref{Fig:cephalogramComparison}(a), anatomical structures on both sides of the midsaggital plane overlap well in the orthogonal projection.
-In contrast, due to different magnification factors of structures at different positions in perspective projection, anatomical structures on both sides of the midsaggital plane cannot overlap exactly, for example, the projections of the left and right mandible (gonial) angles in the zoom-in ROI in Fig.\,\ref{Fig:cephalogramComparison}(b).
+Figs.\,\ref{Fig:cephalogramComparison}(a) and (b) show the cephalograms synthesized by the orthogonal \citep{moshiri2007accuracy} and perspective \citep{kumar2007comparison} RayCast methods, respectively, which are the most widely used methods for cephalogram synthesis from CBCT volumes.
+Comparing Fig.\,\ref{Fig:cephalogramComparison}(b) to Fig.\,\ref{Fig:cephalogramComparison}(a), due to different magnification factors of structures at different positions in perspective projection, anatomical structures on both sides of the midsaggital plane cannot overlap well, for example, the projections of the left and right mandible (gonial) angles in the zoom-in ROI in Fig.\,\ref{Fig:cephalogramComparison}(b).
 In Figs.~\ref{Fig:cephalogramComparison}(a) and (b), the skeleton structures, soft tissues and airways are well observed.
 However, the image contrast in these two synthetic cephalograms are different from conventional cephalograms (Fig.\,\ref{Fig:sigmoidCurve}(a)).
-The cephalograms synthesized by MIP using the largest 50 pixels and 100 pixels along each orthogonal ray are displayed in Figs.~\ref{Fig:cephalogramComparison}(c) and (d), respectively.
-In both images, skeleton structures are well observed since they have high intensities.
-Comparing Fig.\,\ref{Fig:cephalogramComparison}(d) to (c), more anatomical details are added.
-Nevertheless, in both images, low intensity structures, e.g. the throat airway, might disappear.
+The cephalogram synthesized by MIP using the largest 100 pixels along each orthogonal ray is displayed in Fig.~\ref{Fig:cephalogramComparison}(c).
+In this subfigure, skeleton structures are well observed since they have high intensity.
+Nevertheless, low intensity structures, e.g. the throat airway, might disappear.
+The CycleGAN \citep{zhu2017unpaired} synthetic cephalogram is shown in Fig.~\ref{Fig:cephalogramComparison}(d).
+Compared with the conventional cephalogram example in Fig.\,\ref{Fig:sigmoidCurve}(a), it has the closest image contrast.
+Hence, it achieves the best perceptual index of 5.53.
+However, some detailed anatomical structures are incorrect.
+For example, the nose has extremely low intensity in the zoom-in ROI.
+It also suffers from geometric distortion.
+As a consequence, the stitching artifacts are visible.